LucieCicvarkova/presentation-website/README.md

-# presentation-website
+# Presentation website
-Personal presentation website using BEM, SASS and SVG animations.
+Personal website presenting my current level of HTML/CSS knowledge.
+Use of BEM and SASS techniques, and animations fired by VanillaJs.